lorenzoongithub/nudge4j/README.md

 To use nudge4j, there is nothing to download.

-All you have to do is to add a tiny bit of Java code *(less than 100 lines)* in your program.
+All you have to do is to add *less than 100 lines of code* in your program.

 <img src='n4j.in.action.gif' alt='nudge4j in action]' />